 Massage therapy to relax muscles and help with stress relief

 Group meetings that introduce peer accountability and counseling

-One-on-one-counseling that prepares you for enrollment at a heroin addiction therapy program
+One-on-one-counseling that prepares you for enrollment at an addiction therapy program

 Relapse prevention planning that assists you with strategies for not falling back on the drug after program graduation

 After about a week to ten days, you finish this program.
 You’ve broken the physical addiction to heroin are now ready for clinical care, which is rehab.

 Customized Care at a Clinical Heroin Addiction Treatment Center